 We felt reassured that the project endeavours to work with and support the local Bunong communities, however, I’m also aware of the fierce debate around which type of elephant project is best.
 To be able to form a more balanced opinion I hope to return later in the year to Mondulkiri and visit one of the community-based projects.

 Have you visited or volunteered at the Elephant Valley Project in Mondulkiri, in Cambodia or another ethical elephant project in Southeast Asia?
-I’d love to hear about your experience and feelings on the subject.
+Tell us in the comments about your experience and feelings on the subject.